 Students will learn the proper and safe use of hand and power tools specific to the auto body trade.
 Students will learn the concepts of straightening sheet metal components and practice the proper use of various auto body fabrication and refinishing materials and equipment.

-AUB 204 Introduction to Fabrication, Repair and Refinishing Lab automotive repair and refinishing industry.
+AUB 204 Introduction to Fabrication, Repair and Refinishing Lab

 Pre/co-requisite: AUB 203